-Even if you can keep your current insurance carrier, the provider network could be different and can change, so always check the provider directories before making a decision.
+Even if you can keep your current insurance carrier through the exchange, the provider network could be different and can change, so always check the provider directories before making a decision.

 Do not rely on your provider's office to know the carriers' network(s).
 To see whether your doctor is in network: